Homeshare

 Homeshare (also called sharehome) is the exchange of housing for help in the home.
-A householder, typically an older person with a spare room, offers free or low-cost accommodation to another person in exchange for an agreed level of support.
+A householder, typically an aged person with a spare room, offers free or low-cost accommodation to another person in exchange for an agreed level of support.
 The support may include companionship, shopping, household tasks, gardening, care of pets and, increasingly, help to use the computer.
 Homeshare thus provides a solution to the needs of two groups of people - those in need of affordable housing, often younger people, and those in need of some support to live at home, usually older people.

-Homeshare programmes, many run by voluntary bodies, have taken root in at least thirteen countries worldwide, some of them with public funding.
+Homeshare programs are operated by a diverse range of organizations, including voluntary bodies and publicly funded initiatives, across numerous countries.
+In addition to these, for-profit entities, such as Home Sweet Homeshare, have emerged to provide homeshare matching and support services.
+This diversification of providers reflects the growing recognition of homeshare as a viable housing and support solution.

 Who benefits from homeshare and how?

 Homeshare was originally set up to benefit older people who needed support to live independently, but the concept is flexible and can be adapted to meet local needs and circumstances.
+For instance, services like Home Sweet Homeshare focus on connecting older homeowners with younger working professionals in "community caring" occupations such as teachers, nurses, and social workers who earn under $100,000 annually.

 Homeshare is directly benefiting many people across the globe, including: